Heretaunga Plains: Discover the Agricultural Heart of Hastings

 How Does Climate Affect Agriculture in the Heretaunga Plains?

-Climate variability significantly impacts agriculture on the Heretaunga Plains.
-Shifts in temperature and rainfall affect soil health, crop yields, and pest prevalence, requiring adaptive farming strategies for sustainability.
+Climate variability impacts agriculture through changes in temperature and rainfall.
+These shifts affect soil health, crop yields, and pest prevalence, requiring adaptive strategies to ensure sustainable farming.

 What Sustainable Farming Practices Are Used in the Region?